Ramp up your study skills with these tips from the pros in Academic Coaching.

 Organize your study space

-Choose a spot free of distractions, that's comfortable (but not too comfy!).
-Make sure you have the technology and equipment you need.
+Your physical environment can make or break your study sessions, so be intentional about it.
+Choose a spot free that’s free of distractions and comfortable (but not too comfy!).
+Make sure you have the proper technology and equipment.
 Try to separate your study area from the space you use for relaxation.

 Create an environment that helps you focus:

 Add some ambient noise instead of music